hashicorp/terraform-provider-azurerm/website/docs/r/vpn_server_configuration.html.markdown

 ---

-A `radius` The block is used to configure single Radius Server.
-The block supports the following:
+A `radius` block supports the following:

 * `server` - (Required) One or more `server` blocks as defined below.